dugemkakek/hlbot-confluence-trader/README.md

 The owner reviews the note, the code, and the live bot state before approving the handoff.

----
+***

 ## License and ownership

-Personal project.
+Private project.
 Not licensed for redistribution.
-All modifications go through the owner (Luke) before commit.
+All modifications go through the project owner before commit.

-For questions, ask the team coordinator (Aya) or the owner directly.
-The 2026-06-02 working session with Aoi as the primary agent produced the cascade fix + follow-on fixes documented in `BUGS.md` and `CHANGELOG.md`.
-The next session should start by reading those two files and verifying the bot is in the "trades flowing" state described in `CHANGELOG.md` "Verified" section.
+The next session should start by reading `BUGS.md` and `CHANGELOG.md`, then verifying the bot is in the "trades flowing" state described in `CHANGELOG.md`'s "Verified" section.